Something Big (Mick Fleetwood Band album)

-Something Big is the fifth album by Mick Fleetwood, released 28 September 2004.
+Something Big is the fifth album by Mick Fleetwood, released on 28 September 2004.
 The album features a number of guest musicians, including Fleetwood Mac's John McVie, Jeremy Spencer a member of the original Fleetwood Mac, and singer-songwriter Jackson Browne.

 As of February 2005, the album has sold over 3,000 copies in the U.S. Like many Mick Fleetwood albums, it has been released several times.
 It is so far the only Mick Fleetwood album to be credited to "The Mick Fleetwood Band".